 Searching For “The One” (Choosing an Egg Donor)

 After months of looking for an egg donor, I began to realize I was looking for something that didn’t exist.
-I was presented with amazing profiles of perfectly qualified donors but I was being incredibly critical of literally anything that was in their health history.
+I was presented with amazing profiles of perfectly qualified donors.
+However, I was being incredibly critical of anything that was in their health history.
 Things like seasonal allergies or if they wore glasses.
-If I saw anything, I immediately said no. Which would explain why I never found “the one” until I had another long conversation with my husband.
+If I saw anything, I said no. Which would explain why I never found “the one” until I had another long conversation with my husband.

 My Ah Ha Moment

-While I had an issue with every single profile, he did not share the same view.
+While I had an issue with every single profile, my husband did not share the same view.
 In fact, he said he would have picked any one of them.
-When I explained my concerns about there being things like allergies or illnesses being in the donor’s family, he asked me a question that made me change my whole viewpoint.
+I explained my concerns about allergies or illnesses in the donor’s family.
+But he then asked me a question that change my whole viewpoint.
 “Do you have a perfect health history with absolutely nothing in your family?”
 Well, no. Who does?
-No one.